aws-samples/config-resource-compliance-dashboard/README.md

 ## Deployment Instructions (Dashboard Account with object replication)
 In this scenario, you will install the AWS Config Resource Compliance Dashboard (CID-CRCD) on a Dashboard Account separated from the Log Archive account.
 Skip to the next paragraph to install the dashboard directly on the Log Archive Account.

-For this scenario is necessary to configure object replication from the centralized Amazon S3 Config bucket in the Log Archive account (the source bucket), to an Amazon S3 bucket that you will create in the Dashboard Account (the destination bucket).
+For this scenario it is necessary to configure object replication from the centralized Amazon S3 Config bucket in the Log Archive account (the source bucket), to an Amazon S3 bucket that you will create in the Dashboard Account (the destination bucket).

 Log onto the Dashboard Account, open the Amazon S3 console and create an Amazon S3 bucket in the region where you will deploy the dashboard, make sure to activate versioning.
 From now on, this will be called the **Data Collection Bucket**.